dive-be/laravel-stateful/README.md

 {
     // omitted for brevity

-    public function guard(CheckoutWizard $object, MyService $service)
+    public function guard(CheckoutWizard $wizard, MyService $service)
     {
-        return $service->isValid($object);
+        return $service->isValid($wizard);
     }
 }
 ```

-You can access the stateful object by defining a method argument called `$object`.
-Any other type-hinted dependency will
+You can access the stateful object by defining a type-hinted method argument with either the `Stateful` contract or your own sub class.
-be injected by the container using method injection.
+Any other type-hinted dependency will be injected via the container using method injection.

 Now, every time a transition is attempted, the guard will be executed first.